P.F. Chang's Fried Rice (Copycat Recipe)

 How to Make P.F.
 Chang's Fried Rice

-This recipe has a few components that you’ll want to prepare ahead of time.
+This recipe has a few components that you'll want to prepare ahead of time.
 The dark sauce and alkaline soy marinade can both be made in advance and stored.
-The proteins need at least 2 hours in the marinade (P.F.
-Chang’s does 24 hours), and they get deep-fried before the fried rice is assembled.
+The proteins need at least 2 hours in the marinade (I go the full 24), and they get deep-fried before the fried rice is assembled.
 Once everything is prepped, the actual stir-fry comes together in about 2-3 minutes.

 Make the alkaline soy marinade.
 Add 1 cup of water to a large bowl, whisk in ½ teaspoon of baking soda until dissolved, then add ⅓ cup of soy sauce.
 You can store this covered in the fridge indefinitely.